TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.41.md

 ---

-These are the sons of Benjamin after their families; and they that were numbered of them were forty and five thousand and six hundred.
+These are the sons of Benjamin after their families; and those who were numbered of them were forty-five thousand six hundred.